kevinchristen/recipes/BraisedCabbage.md

 ## Instructions

-1. Cook bacon and reserve fat
+1. Cook bacon and reserve fat.
-2. Chop bacon and thinly slice cabbage
+2. Chop bacon and roughly slice cabbage.
-3. Braise cabbage in stock in a covered dutch oven until softened, then uncover and continue to cook until most of the stock evaporates
+3. Braise cabbage in stock in a covered dutch oven until slightly softened, then uncover and continue to cook until most of the stock evaporates.
+Don't overcook; final product is better when the cabbage isn't soft all the way through.
-4. Add remaining ingredients (including bacon fat) and stir while continuing to cook
+4. Add remaining ingredients (including bacon fat) and stir while continuing to saute.
-5. Taste and adjust
+5. Taste and adjust.